GiulioFischietti/auth-assignment/docs.md

 All components are containerized using **Docker**, allowing each service and its dependencies to run in isolated environments while maintaining a reproducible deployment process.
 This approach reflects common practices used in distributed systems, where services can be developed, deployed and scaled independently.

 ## [4.2 Go Backend Architecture](#42-go-backend-architecture)
 From a software engineering perspective, Go encourages a simple and explicit programming model.
-The language favors composition over inheritance, has a relatively small standard library with extensive networking support, and integrates naturally with dependency injection through interfaces.
+The language has a relatively small standard library with extensive networking support, and integrates naturally with dependency injection through interfaces.
 These characteristics contribute to codebases that are easier to maintain, test and evolve.

 The backend follows a layered architecture based on the Repository Pattern, separating HTTP handling, business logic and persistence concerns into distinct layers.
 This separation promotes loose coupling between components, improves unit testability through interface-based mocking, and allows infrastructure details—such as PostgreSQL, Redis or future storage technologies—to evolve independently from the business logic.